German author Grass says Israel endangers world peace

 "ETERNAL ANTI-SEMITE"

-The poem, also published in Italy's La Repubblica, called for an international 'agency' to take permanent control of both Israel's nuclear weapons and Iran's atomic plant.
+The poem, also published in the New York Times and in Italy's La Repubblica, called for an international 'agency' to take permanent control of both Israel's nuclear weapons and Iran's atomic plant.

 The Welt newspaper called Grass "the eternal anti-Semite" in a front page article commenting on the poem, which was widely circulated in advance of its publication.